What Astons Law Chambers does

 A solicitor is not required for this work.

 Astons Law Chambers is authorised under the Bar Standards Board's Public Access scheme to accept instructions directly from members of the public.
+The practice is also authorised to conduct litigation, so the case can be run end-to-end without a separate solicitor.
 Suitability is assessed during the first call; where a solicitor is needed, Astons Law Chambers will say so and refer where useful.

 How Direct Access works →Common questions